PIKES PEAK ARTS COUNCIL

 Vice-President: The Vice-President shall carry out such duties as the Board of Directors or the Executive Committee may from time to time direct.
 In the absence of the President the Vice-President may act in place and stead of the President.

 Recording Secretary: The Recording Secretary shall be responsible for the taking and keeping of minutes of all Membership, Board of Directors, and Executive Committee meetings.

 Treasurer: The Treasurer shall be responsible for all funds of the Corporation.
 The Treasurer shall collect dues and receive all monies.
 The Treasurer shall chair the Finance Committee and prepare the annual budget and make payments in accordance with the approved budget or as directed by the Board.
 The Treasurer shall be responsible for establishing and maintaining full and accurate accounts and shall present financial statements at the Board Meetings.

 The Board may appoint an Executive Director to carry out the programs and policies as authorized by the Board of Directors and or executive Committee.
 The Executive Director shall be responsible for the performance of all other employees of the Corporation and shall be an exofficio, non-voting, member of all committees.

 Section 1: Executive Committee

-There shall be an Executive Committee composed of the officers and two additional Directors elected by the Board to serve for a one year term.
+There shall be an Executive Committee composed all of the officers.
 The Executive Committee shall have general control of the affairs of the Corporation between meetings and shall have the power of the Board to act on urgent business which cannot wait for a regular meeting of the Board.
 A majority shall constitute a quorum.
 The actions of the Executive Committee shall be reported to the Board at its next meeting.

 Section 2: Nominating Committee